Discover the Secrets of Alcatraz – Is Alcatraz Worth It?

 Island visitors stop to examine the ruins of the guard housing, and the city skyline across the bay, from a portion of the Agave Trail near the Parade Grounds.

 Off to the left is a small seating area where snacking is allowed, with a smoking area at the very end.
-This is the only place these things are allowed on the island, (however bottled water is allowed in all locations.)
+This is the only place on the island where eating r smoking are allowed (however bottled water is allowed in all locations.)
 At the end of this area is the entrance to the Agave Trail, which leads around the front end of the island which faces San Francisco, where renaturalization has begun.
 The trail is closed from October to January, during the seabird nesting season, (more than 20,000 seabirds nest on the island,) but through the rest of the year I highly recommend walking the trail.
 There are seating areas with a brilliant view across the bay along the route.

 Walking the full trail which ends at the prison recreation yard does include two sets of stairs, but even if you cannot complete that portion, you can see the end of the island segment of the trail which has a hard level surface.
 Personally I preferred taking the cell house tour first, then beginning the Agave Trail from the top, which included both stairways going down.
 The full trail includes the recreation yard, the prisoner gardens, the west side gardens, the parade grounds, the ruins of the former guard housing, and the naturalized area.
 Going in this direction, the trail ends back at the boat ramp where the ferry to Alcatraz lands.